 This article presents a new series of tree-ring width samples from 152 living and 508 relict larch specimens collected at five high-elevation sites in the Russian Altai-Sayan mountains distributed between 359 BC and AD 2011.
-This series complements other series with a precise climate reconstruction in an area from where large-scale migrations of steppe pastoralists are believed to have been sourced.
-It also presents information necessary to understand the migration of the plague bacterium, Yersina Pestis, believed to stem from natural infection foci in Asia.
-Although separated by more than 7.600 km the new Asian series corresponds remarkably to the dendroclimatological findings from the Austrian Alps
+The new series complements other series with a precise climate reconstruction in the area where large-scale steppe pastoralists’ migrations are believed to have been sourced.
+It also presents information necessary to understand the migration of the plague bacterium, Yersinia Pestis, believed to stem from natural infection foci in Asia.
+Although separated by more than 7.600 km, the new Asian series corresponds remarkably to the dendroclimatological findings from the Austrian Alps

-The new series of tree-ring width demonstrates the sudden and prolonged cooling off, which took place in both Europa and Asia in the beginning of the 6th century and which continued to characterize the period until around AD 660.
-More precisely, the new series demonstrate the marked cooling, which has resulted in climatologists terming the period as the Late Antique Little Ice Age or LALIA (AD 536 – 660).
-This corresponds to the thermal shock, which followed the cluster of vulcanic eruptions in AD 536, 540 and 547.
+The new series of tree-ring width demonstrates the sudden and prolonged cooling off, which took place in Europa and Asia at the beginning of the 6th century and continued to characterize the period until around AD 660.
+More precisely, the new series demonstrate the marked cooling, which has resulted in climatologists terming the period the Late Antique Little Ice Age or LALIA (AD 536 – 660).
+This cooling fits well with the hypothesis that a thermal shock followed the cluster of volcanic eruptions in AD 536, 540 and 547.

-In a remarkable analysis, the group of scientists demonstrates how these climatic events can be linked to the onset of the Justinian plague and as a driver of crop failure and famines as well as the reduced size of the Eastern Roman Empire.
-It is conceivable that there were major upheavals taking place in Central Asia as early as c.
-550 and continuing into the period AD 560 – 80, when the Avars arrived north of the Black Sea and made their presence felt both diplomatically as well as military.
-In the same period the Proto-Slavic dialects spread across continental Europe representing a demographic push and sending the Lombards towards Italy (invaded in AD 568).
-It is also hypothesized that the cooling helped growth of scrub vegetation in the Arabic Peninsula furthering larger camel herds and the transportation of Arab (Muslim) armies.
+In a remarkable analysis, the group of scientists demonstrates how these climatic events can be linked to the onset of the Justinian plague, a driver of crop failure and famines, and the reduced size of the Eastern Roman Empire.
+It is conceivable that there were significant upheavals taking place in Central Asia as early as c.
+550 and continuing into the period AD 560 – 80 when the Avars arrived north of the Black Sea and made their presence felt both diplomatically as well as military.
+In the same period, the Proto-Slavic dialects spread across continental Europe, indicating a demographic push and sending the Lombards towards Italy (which was invaded in AD 568).
+It is also hypothesized that the cooling helped the growth of scrub vegetation in the Arabic Peninsula, furthering larger camel herds, thus assisting in the transportation of Arab (Muslim) armies.

 Though this is not covered by the article, the demographic and cultural shifts in Scandinavia, which are usually linked to these climatic events as well, might be added.